Type Here to Get Search Results !

 Ques:- What are the benefits of Appe dish?

 Ans:- Appe, a South Indian delicacy, offers several benefits.
 It's nutrient-rich, providing carbohydrates and proteins.
 The fermentation process enhances nutrient absorption and aids digestion while imparting a unique flavor.
 Appe is low in fat due to minimal oil usage.
-It can be paired with a variety of healthy accompaniments like chutneys and sambar, making it a versatile and balanced meal.
+It can be paired with a variety of healthy accompaniments like Coconut ChutneyTomato Chutney or Sambar, making it a versatile and balanced meal.

 Ques:- Is Appam good for health?